by Alessandra Maia Terra de Faria, Carlos Trucíos, and Marcelos Cantañeda de Araújo

-This research aims to follow the tweets related to the three main presidential candidates according to the opinion polls available for the 2022 elections in Brazil.
+This research aimed to follow the tweets related to the main presidential candidates according to the opinion polls available for the 2022 elections in Brazil.

-Daily tweets spanning from August 1st to August 31st were collected for each one of the three main candidates in the Brazilian presidential election.
-Tweets were collected from both candidates’ timelines and Twitter users mentioning the candidates, totalling more than 26 million tweets, the largest volume of monthly data obtained since the beginning of the survey.
-This increase coincides with the beginning of the electoral advertising period, which took place on August 16, 2022.
+Daily tweets spanning from October 3rd to October 29th of 2022 (the day after the second turn elections in Brazil) were collected for each one of the candidates running in the Brazilian second turn presidential elections.
+Tweets were collected from both candidates’ timelines and Twitter users mentioning the candidates, totaling more than 69 million tweets, the largest volume of monthly data obtained since the beginning of the survey.
 Data were extracted through a Twitter API used exclusively for academic purposes and analyzed using R software.

 The authors thank Twitter for the academic accounts granted to them.

 Herein is the updated data (October versus September, data as of November 29th, 2022) of Twitter followers for each of the candidates.

 Bolsonaro – from 10.5 up to 11.2 million (about 6.7% of the increase in followers in comparison to the previous month)

 Lula – from 6.3 up to 7.5 million (about 19% of the increase in followers in comparison to the previous month)

 In Figure 1, we report the number of tweets on the candidates’ timelines, among the last two running for the second turn that was part of our survey: Lula and Bolsonaro, according to the frequency with which the candidates tweeted in October.

 For the first time, we observed a considerable distance between the percentages of the manner in that candidates positioned themselves on the social network.
 Lula da Silva increased his activity substantially and Jair Bolsonaro decreased his interactions.